 The Best — And Easiest — Ways To Use YouTube If, Like Us, Only Teachers Have Access To It

-Number thirteen is the Music Page from the Language Guide, the best audio/picture dictionary on the Web for English Language Learners.
+The Music Page from the Language Guide, the best audio/picture dictionary on the Web for English Language Learners.
 It’s obviously important for students to understand some basic music vocabulary.

-Number ten is a new site called Lyrics Mode.
+Here’s a new site called Lyrics Mode.
 This is clearly the best source for accurate song lyrics to print-out without having to put-up with countless annoying pop-up adds that are prevalent in other lyrics sites.